Keyboard shortcuts

 The newtype idiom gives compile time guarantees that the right type of value is supplied to a program.

-For example, an age verification function that checks age in years, must be given a value of type Years.
+For example, a function that measures distance in miles, must be given a value of type Miles.

 }